Steveineiter/youtube-svelte-tutorial/README.md

 - Typical setup is script tag, then html, then css.
 - Runes are stuff like $state, $props etc.
 - States are really powerful in svelte.
 Nice to see which values are changing.
+- JSON.stringify(variable) to print variable on webpage.
+- $effect and lifecycle cool for animation and that it will run after change.
+With effect we can listen if stuff is changing.
+  - Normally we use the return in it for a clean up process.
+  - DONT create state based of ohter state in effect, for that we have $derived.
+- There are many more runes which we haven't discuessed, check out svelt documentation.
+Often we don't need those / are advanced concepts tho.
+- $inspect nice for debugging, pretty much a watch in console log.
+- Cool thing is that we have eg animations in svelte because it doesn't bloat our application, since we compile it.
+He said its amazing that the animatin exists with so little code.

 ## Style
 - if we have css / style in a file, eg for div, it wont affect other files.
 Aka we can write local/scoped CSS but also global CSS styles.
 Aka we do not have to think too much about naming htings which is nice.
 Because else we have often repetition within a file (with class tag etc.)